Muslim Student Union of the University of California, Irvine: Israeli Apartheid Week

 The MSU participates in the annual Israeli Apartheid Week, an international, week-long educational series, aiming to increase public understanding of the history of the Palestinians as well as the racial inequalities they experience and to build support for the BDS movement.
 Critics, such as the Anti-Defamation League, have alleged that the event is anti-Semitic and that the MSU has invited anti-Semitic speakers.

-In May 2009, the MSU hosted a lecture series called "Israel: The Politics of Genocide", featuring presentations of former congresswomen Cynthia McKinney, Islamic activist Amir Abdel Malik Ali, and British parliamentarian George Galloway.
+In May 2009, the MSU hosted a lecture series called "Israel: The Politics of Genocide", featuring presentations of former congresswoman Cynthia McKinney, Islamic activist Amir Abdel Malik Ali, and British parliamentarian George Galloway.
 It also screened the award-winning film Occupation 101.
 Critics called upon UCI Chancellor Michael V. Drake to condemn both the event and the MSU but he declined to do so.
 However, University of California's President, Mark Yudof, who is Jewish, condemned the event in a letter published on the pro-Israel website Scholars for Peace in the Middle East.
 In his opinion, "the title of the series is virulent, historically inaccurate, and offensive to Jewish people everywhere.
 For me to feel otherwise would be antithetical to my life and beliefs."

 The MSU has invited a variety of speakers to their IAW events, among them, Professor Norman Finkelstein, Holocaust survivor Hedy Epstein, founder of Students for Justice in Palestine Professor Hatem Baizan, Professor Ilan Pappé, Rabbi Yisroel Dovid Weiss of Neturei Karta, and Alison Weir.
 In 2010, Malik Ali spoke.
 Roz Rothstein, CEO of the right-wing pro-Israel advocacy organization StandWithUs, was in the audience and, during the question-and-answer session, she asked him if he supported Hamas, Hezbollah and Islamic Jihad.
 Malik Ali answered affirmatively.
 Rothstein also asked if he supported "jihad on this campus" and Ali answered: "Jihad on this campus ...?
 As long as it's in the form of speaking truth to power, yes."

 Soon after, a group of UCI faculty wrote an open letter in which they expressed concern over campus activities that foment "hatred against Jews and Israelis" and referred to statements made by the recently invited speakers.
 Drake condemned "the speaker's endorsement of terrorism."
 MSU responded in a letter to the editor in New University, stating that it joined him "in condemning terrorism", that it would not tolerate "the promotion of hatred against any particular group on the basis of their race, color, ethnicity or religion", and that it did not "endorse everything that our speakers say".